mne-tools/mne-python/doc/install/contributing.rst

 GNU Make
 ~~~~~~~~

-GNU Make facilitates deploying a package by executing corresponding commands
+We use `GNU Make`_ to organize commands or short scripts that are often needed
+in development.
+These are stored in files with the name ``Makefile``.
-from the ``Makefile``.
-For MNE-Python we have two Makefiles, one in the parent
+MNE-Python has two Makefiles, one in the package's root directory (containing
-directory mainly for testing and one in ``/doc`` for building the documentation.
+mainly testing commands) and one in ``/doc`` (containing recipes for building
+our documentation pages in different ways).

 To check if make is already installed type ::